communitiesuk/prsdb-infra/ReadMe.md

 ## Setting up a new environment from scratch

+In order to interact with the environment in an AWS account you will need make sure you have a developer profile set up for that account in your `~/.aws/config`.
+You should also update `profile-template` with a template for the developer role.
+You can use `aws-vault` to create a terminal session with the appropriate credentials.

 ### Bootstrapping the terraform backend

 - Create the new folder `terraform/<environment name>` and copy the contents of `terraform/environment_template` into it